 We also offer competitive pension, benefits and perquisites to promote the hiring and retention of qualified executives.
 These components are evaluated regularly as part of our benchmarking study.
-They are discussed in section 9.5 entitled 2015 Compensation elements under the heading Pension, benefits and perquisites.
+They are discussed in section 9.6 entitled 2018 Compensation elements under the heading Pension, benefits and perquisites.

-2015 Named executive officers' target pay at risk
+9.5 2018 Named executive officers' target pay at risk

-80% 2015 average NEO target pay at risk

-Our commitment to aligning pay to performance leverages a compensation mix that includes short-, medium- and long-term components.
+83% 2018 average NEO target pay at risk Our commitment to aligning pay to performance leverages a compensation mix that includes short-, mediumand long-term components.
 The graph below illustrates that we emphasize pay at risk over fixed pay to ensure that executive remuneration is aligned with corporate performance over the short- and long-term.
-On average, 80% of target NEO compensation is at risk.
+On average, 83% of target NEO compensation is at risk.

-2015 TARGET PAY AT RISK(1)
+2018 TARGET PAY AT RISK (1)

-(1) Based on 2015 actual base salaru.
+(1) Based on 2018 actual base salary.
+Pay at risk is annual short-term incentive plan, RSU awards, PSU awards and Option-based awards.
 At-risk components are based on target levels.
-Excludes pension and other compensation elements
+Excludes pension and other compensation elements.

-9.5 2015 Compensation elements
+9.6 2018 Compensation elements